akabishau/vue-practice/README.md

 Requests can be made to the API located at this base URL: `https://test-server.skillstruck.com/settings`

+Requests to the API server must be made from `http://localhost:3000` (the default dev server port for the Nuxt project)

 Here's a list of the endpoints:

 -   POST `/login`